 All competitors must be valid members on race day.

-A competitor who has not raced before may buy an Event Ticket, but only one Event Ticket per season.
+A competitor who has not raced before may buy an Event Ticket.

 A competitor claiming to have membership but unable to provide evidence may also purchase an Event Ticket.